Mt Kilimanjaro▾

 Cold, painful, numb, and white extremities

-Warm affected areas on body, seek medical help for severe cases
+Warm affected areas on the body; seek medical help for severe cases

 Stomach Problems